 STEP 19

-At the top right of the page click user Profile.
+At the top right of the page click on the user icon then Profile.
+Click Change password.
 Follow the instructions in the image below.

 STEP 20

-On the left sidebar select Account.
-Change the default credentials “admin and umami” with your own credentials.
+Change the default umami password with your own password, then click Save.
 Follow the instructions in the image below.

 STEP 21

-Click on the Settings tab then click Add website.
+At the top left of the page click on the Dashboard tab, then click Go to settings.
 Follow the instructions in the image below.

 STEP 22